-Matt advises companies facing government investigations and helps them navigate these inquiries to resolution.
-His ability to understand a company's business priorities allows him to help them identify the legal issues they face and manage the various levels of risk involved in addressing these issues.
+Matt advises companies and individuals facing government investigations and helps them navigate these inquiries to resolution.
+His ability to understand companies' business priorities allows him to help them identify the legal issues they face and manage the various levels of risk involved in addressing these issues.

 Matt represents corporate and individual clients in multiple industries, including financial services, food and beverage, construction, and real estate development.
 His experience representing major financial institutions allows him to lead internal investigations and defend against enforcement actions by the Department of Justice, federal banking regulators, and other government agencies.
 He also advises companies on proactive compliance initiatives to better position them for future regulatory scrutiny.

 In addition to defending financial industry clients in a broad range of enforcement matters, Matt has extensive experience overseeing all aspects of federal receiverships.
 He currently serves as the court-appointed receiver of one of the largest Ponzi schemes in history.
 Further, Matt provides guidance to financial institutions regarding BSA/AML compliance matters, with a particular focus on suspicious activity reporting and nondisclosure laws.
 He also advises clients on all aspects of the attorney-client privilege, providing frequent trainings on how best to protect the privilege.
 Matt has defended elected officials in federal campaign finance investigations, and he defends companies in immigration enforcement matters, providing related counsel on Form I-9 and E-Verify compliance.

 Prior to joining the firm, Matt clerked for Judge Robert J. Conrad Jr. of the U.S. District Court for the Western District of North Carolina.

 Defended a major financial institution in multi-year enforcement actions by the DOJ, SEC, and Multistate Attorneys general.